-Since joining the University of Lincoln in late 2011 she has been responsibility for the University of Lincoln’s REF 2014 Unit of Assessment 34 submission, and was Acting Head of School and Acting Deputy Head of School, of the newly constituted School of Architecture & Design (March 2014 - July 2016).
+Since joining the University of Lincoln in late 2011 she had joint responsibility for Lincoln's REF 2014 Unit of Assessment 34 submission, was Acting Head of School and Acting Deputy Head of School, for the School of Art & Design and School of Architecture & Design.
+When the Lincoln School of Design was formed in August 2017, she was Director of Research, and then appointed to Head of School in August 2018.

 Anne’s present research projects explore: